Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Then the importprivkey can be used with this output

 Arguments:
-1. "address"   (string, required) The telestai address for the private key
+1. "address"   (string, required) The meowcoin address for the private key

 Result:
 "key"                (string) The private key

 Examples:
-> telestai-cli dumpprivkey "myaddress"
+> meowcoin-cli dumpprivkey "myaddress"
-> telestai-cli importprivkey "mykey"
+> meowcoin-cli importprivkey "mykey"
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "dumpprivkey", "params": ["myaddress"] }' -H 'content-type: text/plain;' http://127.0.0.1:8766/

 &nbsp;<br> &nbsp;<br/>